ScottDeLuzio/review-disclaimer/readme.txt

 In your WordPress dashboard, click on Settings > Review Disclaimer, then enter the disclaimer text and click Save Changes.

 After you have saved the disclaimer text you can use the shortcode [ReviewDisclaimer] in any page or post where you want your disclaimer to appear.

+If your site is using the new Gutenberg editor, there is a new Review Disclaimer block that can be inserted into your page or post content.

 = Is there Required Language to use in my Disclosure? =